pyro-ppl/numpyro/README.md

 ## Installation

 > **Limited Windows Support:** Note that NumPyro is untested on Windows, and will require building jaxlib from source.
-See https://github.com/google/jax/issues/438 for more details.
+See this [JAX issue](https://github.com/google/jax/issues/438) for more details.

 To install NumPyro with a CPU version of JAX, you can use pip: